foundryservices/flow-rosetta/README.md

 * [`CMake`](https://cmake.org/install/)

-Please note that the flow-go repository should be cloned into this projects directory with its default name, so that the Go module replace statement works as intended: `replace github.com/onflow/flow-go/crypto => ./flow-go/crypto`.
+Please note that the flow-go repository should be cloned into this projects parent directory with its default name, so that the Go module replace statement works as intended: `replace github.com/onflow/flow-go/crypto => ../flow-go/crypto`.

 * `git clone git@github.com:onflow/flow-go.git`
 * `cd flow-go/crypto`